-- Assists with the completion of employment forms, such as employment eligibility, tax withholding, non-resident alien tax documentation, payroll deduction and direct deposit. - Completes employment verification requests for unemployment insurance and loan requests. - Offers assistance regarding payroll procedures and schedules. - Prepares College Work Study reconciliation which is used by Financial Aid to complete the Fiscal Operations Report and Application (FISAP). - Administers Time and Attendance rules, procedures, and attendance records for all faculty, professional, Management/Confidential, and classified employees.
+- Assists with the completion of payroll related employment forms, such as tax withholding, payroll deduction and direct deposit. - Completes employment verification requests for unemployment insurance and loan requests. - Offers assistance regarding payroll procedures and schedules. - Prepares College Work Study reconciliation which is used by Financial Aid to complete the Fiscal Operations Report and Application (FISAP). - Administers Time and Attendance rules, procedures, and attendance records for all faculty, professional, Management/Confidential, and classified employees.

 The Payroll Office is staffed with a Director, a Payroll Examiner 2, a Payroll Examiner 1, and an Office Assistant 2.
-Student temporary service employees also provide assistance.
+One Student temporary service employee also provides assistance.